Khanpur Dam Spillways Opened To Release Extra Water - UrduPoint

 Khanpur Dam Spillways Opened To Release Extra Water

-Earlier, the dam administration also warned people living on both sides of the Khanpur stream and made announcements in the mosques to inform the entire area about the opening of the spillways of the dam.
+Earlier, the dam administration also warned people living on both sides of the Khanpur stream and made announcements in the mosques to inform the entire area about the opening of the spillways.

 The dam officials have also disclosed that the current water inflow in the reservoir was 670.50 cusec feet and normal outflow was 65.50 while the dam authorities also released 6500 cusec feet of water.

-The water storage capacity in Khanpur Dam is 1982 feet, as after torrential rains all over the country particularly upper parts of the Hazara division the Khanpur lake has reached its maximum capacity for water conservation.
+The water storage capacity in the dam is 1982 feet, as after torrential rains all over the country particularly upper parts of the Hazara division, the lake has reached its maximum capacity.